monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 2.4M    total
 ```

-A first glance cross-compiling seems a bit "home grown" and being dependant on having target specific description files<sup>2</sup>.
+A first glance cross-compiling seems a bit "home grown" and being dependent on having target specific description files<sup>2</sup>.
 It is unclear if the one existing arm target could be used.

 chez can run as an interpreter, but that eliminates some functionality like foreign calls and others<sup>3</sup>.